What is the Value Chain?

 - The Porter Value Chain.

-Now, we’ll shortly explain both of them giving you then advices and examples about how to develop a proper Value Chain for your project or business.
+Now, we’ll shortly explain both of them giving you then examples about how to develop a proper Value Chain for your project or business.

 But first of all, let’s clarify when should you make a proper Value Chain analysis.

 * You’ll find an open Excel with Value Chain Templates within the “Strategy Templates” section, with all the approaches we’ll explain further: the Porter approach as well as the McKinsey one.

 When should you develop a Value Chain analysis?

 This is not a joke or exaggeration.
 When developing a certain project or analyzing a strategy, you must always think about the activities adding value to the final product, which are the current trends and how can they affect it.